gitScald/C-Recommender/README.txt

 NOTE: Failure to provide any of the indexing text files will cause a WARNING, but not a RUN-TIME ERROR.
 This means the index will display an empty table, and query operations will likely fail.

+NOTE: The movie data files have been trimmed to a subset of their original size, as uploading them to Moodle would have been impossible otherwise.
+As well, a smaller version is available for quick testing with the files `plot_summaries_medium.txt` and `plot_summaries_small.txt`.

 The application was developed with the following:

 Operating system:   Microsoft Windows 7 64-bit SP1 6.1.7.7601